Ergodic Formalism for topological Attractors and historic behavior: Topological Baire ergodicity

 \begin{Proposition}[Prop.
 8.22, pp. 47 of \cite{KeBook}] Let $X$ be a topological space.
-The class of all Baire sets of $X$ is a $\sigma$-algebra on $X$.
+The class of subsets of $X$ having the Baire property is a $\sigma$-algebra on $X$.
 Indeed, it is the smallest $\sigma$-algebra containing all open sets and all meager sets.
-In particular, every Borel set is a Baire set. \end{Proposition}
+In particular, this $\sigma$-algebra contains the Borel $\sigma$-algebra. \end{Proposition}

+When every element of a $\sigma$-algebra $\mathfrak{A}$ on a topological space $X$ has the Baire property, we say that $\mathfrak{A}$ {\bf\em has the Baire property}.

 A set $V\subset{X}$ is called {\bf \em invariant} if $f^{-1}(V)=V$ and it is called {\bf\em almost invariant} when $f^{-1}(V)\triangle V$ is meager.
 If $f(V)\subset V$, then $V$ is called {\bf \em forward invariant}.
 Analogously, $V$ is called {\bf\em almost forward invariant} if $f(V)\setminus V$ is meager.